 Facing New Technologies (FNT): Written Artefacts Multiplied

-These and other topics, such as typewriting in general, woodblock printing, lithography, new writing supports/tools, and digitisation of manuscripts, have been discussed at the monthly meetings of the Working Group and in two workshops in 2022 and 2024.
-Because of its focus, FNT has maintained close links with ‘Selecting Materials’ (Research Field K), not least in the 2024 workshop organised by FNT and RFK.
+These and other topics, such as typewriting in general, woodblock printing, lithography, new writing supports/tools, and digitisation of manuscripts, were discussed at the monthly meetings of the Working Group and in a workshop in 2022, which tackled the question of why manuscript cultures do persist in modern times.
+Because of its focus on writing materials, FNT maintained close links to ‘Selecting Materials’ (Research Field K), visible not least in the 2024 workshop organised by FNT and RFK.

-The activities of FNT have shown that further research into the techniques and technologies used to multiply manuscripts appears to be particularly fruitful.
-Two UWA workshops on woodblock printing and lithography, held in April 2024 and planned for 2025, respectively, are aimed in precisely this direction.
+The activities of FNT demonstrated that further research into the techniques and technologies used to multiply manuscripts appears to be particularly fruitful.
+A UWA workshop on woodblock printing, held in April 2024, was aimed in precisely this direction.
 The approach can also be applied to written artefacts in general, as inscriptions, for example, were multiplied by squeezing or rubbing.
 In April 2024, the Working Group decided to focus on these means of multiplying written artefacts and added ‘Written Artefacts Multiplied’ to its title.
-In particular, future work aims to clarify how the basic assumption of the singularity of many written artefacts can be modified from this perspective.

 Spokesperson: Tilman Seidensticker